bitwarden/help/_articles/features/auto-fill-browser.md

 ---

 {% callout success %}
-Most auto-fill functionality relies on the attribution of URIs to Login items.
-If you're unfamiliar with using URIs, see [Using URIs]({{site.baseurl}}/article/uri-match-detection/).
+**If your Browser Extension is having issues auto-filling usernames and passwords for a particular site**, using [Linked custom fields]({{site.baseurl}}/article/auto-fill-custom-fields/#using-linked-custom-fields) can force an auto-fill.

 Additionally, **basic authentication prompts** work a little differently than regular auto-fills.
-See our breakout article on [Basic Auth Prompts]({{site.baseurl}}/article/basic-auth-autofill/)
+For more information, see the separate article on [Basic Auth Prompts]({{site.baseurl}}/article/basic-auth-autofill/).
 {% endcallout %}

 Bitwarden Browser Extensions have a unique **Tab** view, which automatically detects the URI (e.g. `myturbotax.intuit.com`) of the page displayed in the open tab and surfaces any Vault items with corresponding URIs.
+If you're unfamiliar with using URIs, we recommend reading [this article]({{site.baseurl}}/article/uri-match-detection/).

 When a Vault item has a corresponding URI, the Bitwarden icon will overlay a badge counter reporting the number of Vault items for that web page (*pictured below*).